polkadot-fellows/RFCs/text/000x-lowering-deposits-assethub.md

 ```
 As we can see in the code definition above the current code does not use the `deposit` funtion when the collection in the following instances: `UniquesCollectionDeposit` and  `UniquesItemDeposit`.

-### Modifying the code to by Using the Deposit Function
+### Proposed Modification Using the Deposit Function

-As
-The proposed change would modify the deposit constants to require a lower deposit.
-The reduced deposit amount should be determined by `deposit` adjusted by an arbitrary number.
+This proposed modification adjusts the deposits to use the `deposit` function instead of using an arbitrary number.

 ```rust
 parameter_types! {